 A stork nesting on one of the towers of the New Cathedral, Salamanca, Castile and Leon.
 In some areas of Spain you’ll find peaceful coexistence of wild life and cultural heritage monuments.
 In Castile and Leon it’s very common to see white storks nesting on tops of old towers, houses, poles and even cathedrals!

 Santa Maria de Montserrat Abbey, Barcelona, Catalonia.
 A pleasant day trip from Barcelona the journey in the cable car will give you a chance to admire fantastic scenery of Barcelona and its surroundings.
 There are some short walking trails around that lead to the top of the mountain.
+Check for more amazing day trips from Barcelona.

 On the streets of the old town, Jerez de la Frontera, Andalusia.
 Jerez is the world’s capital of sherry here you can visit one of the famous bodegas (cellar) and do some sherry and brandy tasting.
 Restaurants and cafes on its small cobblestone streets are too charming to resist.
 Be careful coming just for a couple of hours you can end up spending here the whole day.